Please note that to date, there are no diet modifications or supplements that can protect you from developing COVID-19.

 How to naturally boost your immune system

 Sleep is an important regulator of the immune system.
-During sleep, the necessary functions to maintain the immune system’s balance are carried out.
+The necessary functions to maintain the immune system’s balance are carried out during sleep.
 Sleep can alter the immune system function by causing changes in the hypothalamus-pituitary-adrenal axis.
-Sleep can also affect the immune system by carrying out changes in the sympathetic nervous system.
+It can also affect the immune system by carrying out the sympathetic nervous system changes.

-Sleep affects both the innate and adaptive immune systems in our bodies.
+Sleep affects both the innate and adaptive immune systems.
 Getting more and better sleep during an infection gives feedback to the immune system to promote host defense.

 Sleep affects various immune parameters.
 Sleep is associated with a lower risk of infection.
-Sleep can also improve the outcome of infection and your response to vaccination.
+Moreover, sleep can improve the outcome of infection and your response to vaccination.

 One of the reasons sleep helps the immune system is by triggering a cascade of hormones that support immune functions.
-Sleep and your circadian rhythm (your “biological clock”) have a strong influence over immune function.
+Sleep and your circadian rhythm (your “biological clock”) strongly influence immune function.

 Sleep has a specific role in the formation of immune memory.
 You also have a neurally integrated immune system that can anticipate injury and infectious threats.
 Sleep disturbances can lead to dysregulation of inflammatory and antiviral responses.